panda3d/panda3d-docs/introduction/preparation.rst

       note is the fact that sample code in Python may use the ``camelCase()`` naming convention for methods, which is not available in the C++ API.
       You will need to translate these to the equivalent ``snake_case()`` names.

+      Any Python classes in the :mod:`panda3d` package are also available in the C++ API, whereas Python classes in the :mod:`direct` package are not.